Any Austin

-Any Austin is an American YouTuber known for creating video essays about video games such as The Legend of Zelda franchise, Grand Theft Auto V, and The Elder Scrolls games.
-He focuses on obscure, specific or technical aspects of them and their setting.
-Topics covered in these videos include the hydrology, infrastructure or economies of the games' worlds, surveying them like real-world places.
-He has also released music under the name "The Excellent Man from Minneapolis".
+Any Austin is an American YouTuber known for creating video essays about video games.
+He focuses on obscure, specific, or technical aspects of games and their setting, including The Elder Scrolls, Grand Theft Auto, and The Legend of Zelda.
+Topics covered in these videos include the hydrology, infrastructure, or economies of the games' worlds, surveying them like real-world places, usually to highlight the attention to detail (or lack thereof) of a game's developers.

 Content

-Austin studied the hydrology of several video games.
-He applied real-world hydrology to the waterways of the video game The Elder Scrolls III: Morrowind, arguing that the so-called rivers were actually sloughs before refuting his own analysis and argument.
-He also mapped the rivers in The Legend of Zelda: Tears of the Kingdom (which turn out to be one river which splits up) and analyzed the geographical changes to the map that could have occurred as a result of the water flow.
-Austin studied the rivers of The Elder Scrolls V: Skyrim and analysed the impact that its weather would have on a living experience in any of the game's cities.
+Austin has created videos discussing the hydrology of several video games, such as The Elder Scrolls III: Morrowind, The Legend of Zelda: Tears of the Kingdom, and The Elder Scrolls V: Skyrim.

-Austin's study of video games also led him to analyze the power grids in Grand Theft Auto IV and Grand Theft Auto V. He analyzed the number of nuclear bombs detonated in the map of Fallout 3, finding it to be much lower than the number stated in the game, which he attributed to game designers condensing areas for improved gameplay.
+Austin's study of video games led him to analyze the power grids in Grand Theft Auto IV and Grand Theft Auto V, and the number of nuclear bombs detonated in the map of Fallout 3.
+He has also made videos attempting to live an average life in games like Cyberpunk 2077.

-Austin has also observed the behaviour of non-player characters within games, noting their employment status, daily activities, and general behaviour.
-He followed NPCs in Fallout 4, observing where they travel and their routines, and noticing their general aimlessness.
-Austin conducted surveys on all NPCs within various towns in Skyrim, as well as numerous other games such as, analysing the economic situation of these towns through unemployment, diversification of industries, and property.

-Austin has a series on his channel in which he searches for 'odd and unremarkable places' in video games - these are usually places that a player would not normally explore in any great detail.
+Austin has a series on his channel in which he searches for 'odd and unremarkable places' in video games.
+These showcase a series of places that a player would not normally explore in any great detail.

+He also creates music under the name the Excellent Man from Minneapolis.

 Reception

-Dan Schindel of the arts magazine Hyperallergic included Austin's video essay on the power grid in Los Santos in a list of video essays for the holiday season.
-A Skyrim modder created a mod to correct an inconsistency in the direction of a river in Skyrim in response to Austin's video.
-Several writers at PC Gamer recommended his videos, with Joshua Wolens remarking that Austin probably put more work into analyzing Morrowind than the game designers themselves.
+Hyperallergics Dan Schindel included Austin's video essay on the power grid in Los Santos in a list of video essays during the holiday season.
+Several writers for PC Gamer recommended Austin's videos.
+Joshua Wolens said that Austin probably put more work into analyzing Morrowind than the game designers themselves.

+Personal life

+Originally from Minneapolis, Minnesota, Austin currently lives in New Orleans, Louisiana.